open-horizon/examples/cloud/sdr/deploy/ibm/README.md

-## ALERT: This service is depricated and no longer meing maintained.
+## ALERT: This service is deprecated and no longer being maintained.
 It will be removed from the master branch soon.
-You will still be able to find the most recent version in the depricated_cloud_sdr_example branch.
+You will still be able to find the most recent version in the deprecated_cloud_sdr_example branch or any [open-horizon/examples release](https://github.com/open-horizon/examples/releases) v2.30.0-802 or older.

 # sdr-auto